vfdev-5/ImageDatasetViz/README.md

 **Python 3 only**

-##### /!\ work still in progress /!\

 ![VEDAI example](examples/vedai_example.png)

 ## Descriptions

-Idea is to create tools (API, CLI) to store images, targets from a dataset as a few large images to observe the dataset in few shots.
+Idea is to create tools to store images, targets from a dataset as a few large images to observe the dataset in few shots.

 ## Installation